Trinity Christian School, Canberra

 Trinity Christian School, founded in 1980, is a private Christian P-12 school located in Wanniassa in the Tuggeranong Valley of Canberra, ACT, Australia.

 Facilities

 The campus of Trinity Christian School consists of a mixture of brick and corrugated iron facade standalone buildings.
-In addition to classrooms the school's facilities include science labs, a number of computer rooms, a music and drama studio, a metal and woodwork workshop and a kitchen teaching space.
+In addition to classrooms the school's facilities include science labs, computer rooms, a performing arts center, a metal and woodwork workshop and a kitchen teaching space.
 Sporting facilities include two ovals, a large gymnasium hall and asphalt basketball/netball courts.

 Principals

 Enrolment and staff

 Trinity Christian School has approximately 1150 students and is divided into three sections: Junior (K-5), Middle (6-8) and Senior (9-12).
 The staff includes 76 full-time teachers, and 32 part-time teachers.

 Extracurricular activities

-Extracurricular activities include a school band, ISCF, Duke of Edinburgh's Award Scheme, musical production, instrumental music program, dance festival and camps.
+Extracurricular activities include several school bands and vocal ensembles, ISCF, Duke of Edinburgh's Award Scheme, musical production, academic clubs, and yearly grade-wide school camps.